mkmacho/qualitative-interviews/README.md

 ```
 {
     "user_message": "People like me never get ahead, only the super rich and big trading firms win.
 I don't want to be swindled.",
-    "session_id": "STOCK_MARKET_TEST_SESSION",
+    "session_id": "TEST_SESSION"
-    "parameters_id": "STOCK_MARKET_PARTICIPATION"
 }
 ```

 Example follow-up response:
 ```
 {
-    'message': 'What specific events or information have you come across that reinforce your belief that the stock market primarily benefits the wealthy and large trading firms?'}
+    'message': 'What specific events or information have you come across that reinforce your belief that the stock market primarily benefits the wealthy and large trading firms?',
+    'session_id': 'TEST_SESSION'
 }
 ```